 Recover Unsaved Excel File from Auto-Recover File Location

-- Simply go ahead, and launch the File Explorer on Windows.
+- Simply go ahead, and launch File Explorer on Windows.

-- Then, put your cursor on top the URL bar, paste that recovery location and press Enter.
+- Then, put your cursor on top of the URL bar, paste that recovery location, and press Enter.

 - The folder that opens contains all copies of files created as a result of autosaving: Their name has the word Autosaved.

 - You can find the necessary file by name and date.